 553 Jesus entrusted a specific authority to Peter: “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Matthew 16:19).
 287 The “power of the keys” designates authority to govern the house of God, which is the Church.
 Jesus, the Good Shepherd, confirmed this mandate after his Resurrection: “Feed my sheep” (John 21:15-17; 10:11).
 288 The power to “bind and loose” connotes the authority to absolve sins, to pronounce doctrinal judgments, and to make disciplinary decisions in the Church.
 Jesus entrusted this authority to the Church through the ministry of the apostles 289 and in particular through the ministry of Peter, the only one to whom he specifically entrusted the keys of the kingdom.
 (881, 1445, 641, 881)

 Most of the times that I see this topic discussed, it usually revolves around the discussion of certain dialects of Greek and Aramaic, the language that Jesus presumably spoke.
 However, what I noticed to be missing from every discussion was the verses’ interpretation throughout history.
 I grew curious, so I decided to sift through the various exegetical writings of holy men from Late Antiquity to the High Middle Ages.
 I focused only on exegetical writings solely because these writings are extremely difficult to take out of context, unlike decrees and letters, which apologists all too often do take out of context.
 I lack any knowledge of Greek, so I decided that I would engage the topic by concerning myself with only Latin writers, since I know Latin fairly well.
 What I found is that the present-day Catholic understanding of Matthew 16:16-19 is entirely alien to the understandings of the Latin Fathers, saints, and holy writers all the way up to at least the twelfth century.
 They understood the “rock” as being Peter only metaphorically, and that primarily it referred to either Christ or Peter’s confession of faith.
 Additionally, they understood the powers of binding and loosing to not be separate from the keys at all, and that these keys were at least given to all of the apostles.
 Listed below are the writings of St. Jerome, St. Hilary of Poitiers, pseudo-Bede, St. Paschasius Radbertus, St. Hrabanus Maurus, Christian of Stavelot, Rupert of Deutz, and St. Bruno of Segni.
-Note: Scriptural verses are not always translated, but are always italicized.
+Note: Scriptural verses are not always translated, but when they are left untranslated, they are always unitalicized and bolded in the quotes.

 et ego dico tibi quia tu es Petrus